 - KKK - if three kings are played (i.e. trip king) then all subsequent players must play three red cards (any three red cards).
 KKK only exists with triples.

 In President, the luck of the draw is important but it is not insurmountable.
+Indeed, the rules described in the post were created with balance in mind.
 While it is unlikely that a hand stack top to bottom with face cards, aces, two and jokers (lowest card Jack) will lose, it is possible.
 This is due to rules like eight below and consecutive which mean that ludicrously high hands can be forced to pass with no opportunity to play any cards.
 The immutability of the number of cards also means that it is impossible to beat a single joker if playing singles, double joker if playing with doubles and so on.
 This means that a ludicrously high hand can be forced to lose a trick.
 However, it is unlikely that such a ludicrously high hand will be dealt out (especially if the cards in the pile are not shuffled after the end of a "set"; this breaks up any doubles and runs of high cards).

 What is more likely is that a player, particularly a scum, ends up with a very low hand (even when playing with two decks).
 This situation is recoverable as such players tend to have a number of lower doubles; so if one waits long enough and then wins a trick, it is often possible to win several in a row (as most players will have exhausted their doubles/triples etc earlier).
 Players faced with such hands will look to utilise eight below, 69 and consecutive.